Vacuum Wars is reader supported. When you make a purchase using links on our site we may earn a commission. Details.

 Final Verdict: Which Levoit Cordless Vacuum Should You Buy?

-However, the real story here is the price-to-performance ratio, where the original LVAC-200 stands out as the best value cordless vacuum currently available, offering exceptional performance at a fraction of the cost of many competitors.
-While some buyers may want to spend the extra money on the LVAC-300 for its marginally better suction power, improved attachment set, and slightly longer runtime, we believe the LVAC-200 remains the smarter choice for most households.
+However, the real story here is the price-to-performance ratio, where the original LVAC-200 stands out as the best value cordless vacuum currently available.
+It offers exceptional performance at a fraction of the cost of many competitors.
+Some buyers may prefer to spend the extra money on the LVAC-300 for its slightly higher suction, improved attachment set, and slightly longer runtime.
+But we believe the LVAC-200 remains the smarter choice for most households.

 Levoit LVAC-200 and LVAC-300 cordless stick vacuums side by side on a test bench during Vacuum Wars comparison review